+Concentration Courses

-Concentration Students select a specific, specialized field from among the vast body of IT-related knowledge and deepen their knowledge within that scope.
+Students select a specific, specialized field from among the vast body of IT-related knowledge and deepen their knowledge within that scope.
 To assist students in acquiring a specialized yet sufficiently broad base of knowledge, courses are grouped into various fields.

-Courses Artificial Intelligence (AI) Data Science Web Systems Development Network Administration Global Entrepreneurship ERP IT Manga & Anime IT Tourism Industry These courses focus on the practical application of professional knowledge and technology in specific fields.
+- Artificial Intelligence (AI) Data Science Web Systems Development - Network Administration Global Entrepreneurship ERP - IT Manga & Anime IT Tourism

+Industry Courses These courses focus on the practical application of professional knowledge and technology in specific fields.
 The courses are specialized for each industry.
 Lectures are offered by outstanding individuals active on each industry's front lines.

+- Finance Agriculture Marine Health & Medical - Content Marketing Education Games

+Supporting Electives

-Courses Finance • Agriculture • Marine • Health & Medical Content Marketing • Education Supporting Electives This curriculum consists of courses teaching the basic skills students will need as professionals regardless or industry or field of concentration, such as communication and management, as well as courses covering case studies of leading-edge ICT applications and technological trends.
+This curriculum consists of courses teaching the basic skills students will need as professionals regardless of industry or field of concentration, such as communication and management, as well as courses covering case studies of leading-edge ICT applications and technological trends.
 Because it brings together courses from a wide range of perspectives from basic to applied, this curriculum enhances students' breadth of learning.

-Mandatory KCGI accepts students from a diverse range of backgrounds, regardless of the academic department from which they graduated.
-This open approach provides many professionals with opportunities to change careers thereby fulfilling a significant social role.
+KCGI accepts students from a diverse range of backgrounds, regardless of the academic department from which they graduated.
+This open approach provides many professionals with opportunities to change careers, thereby fulfilling a significant social role.
 For this reason, the mandatory courses are set with the aim of nurturing the basic skills in vigorous and logical communication that are expected of an advanced specialized businessperson, regardless of the student's field of specialization.

+or

+- Professional Communications in the ICT Industry Leadership Theory

+- Project Foundations

+Master Project

+◆ Flow of courses to be studied from first to final year

+Enrollment

+Mandatory

-Professional Communications in the ICT Industry Leadership Theory Project Foundations Master Project
+• Professional Communications in the ICT Industry • Leadership Theory • Project Foundations

-Course Composition
+Concentration Courses

+- Artificial Intelligence (AI) Global Entrepreneurship

+- Data Science • ERP

+- Web Systems Development

+IT Manga & Anime

+- Network Administration • IT Tourism

+Select one of the above Fields of Concentration

+Industry Courses

+- Finance Agriculture Marine Health & Medical - Content Marketing Education Games

+Supporting Electives

+Master Project